panosstav/AutoregressiveModels/README.md

 ### Prepare Data
 Before running the code, make sure you have the necessary data files ready:

-•Place your time series training data in a CSV file named train.csv.
+• Place your time series training data in a CSV file named train.csv.

-•Place your time series test data in a CSV file named test.csv.
+• Place your time series test data in a CSV file named test.csv.

-•If you have exogenous variables, include them in a separate CSV file named exogenous.csv.
+• If you have exogenous variables, include them in a separate CSV file named exogenous.csv.

 ### Install Dependencies